jac-uk/admin/src/views/Exercise/Details/Preferences/README.md

 The data model has changed for working preferences.
-Rather than migrating data across to the new data model we opted to maintain backwards-compatible code.
+Rather than migrating data across to the new data model we opted to maintain backwards-compatible code. :-o

 The file `Edit.v1.vue` contains the previous code for editing working preferences.